Preparing for your quality bengal kitten

 As for toys, some of our favorites are as follows: The Original Da Bird, Dragonfly Cat Toys, sparkly fluffy balls, feathers on a stick, ping pong balls, and springs.
 Remember that any toy on a string must be put away when not in use as they are a choking hazard.

 If shopping for a cat tree, height is more important than width.
 Bengals like to be high.
-We have found one on Overstock to be durable and great for small spaces. otherwise, we recommend buying from someone who makes them in your local area over most of the stuff found in your common pet stores.
+If purchasing online, we have one go-to cat tree that we have bought many times over for is sturdiness, relatively small floor space, and options for high and low sleeping spots and play spots.
+Otherwise, we recommend buying from someone who makes them in your local area over most of the have stuff found in your common pet stores.

-For quick access to the items we love, look at Helpful Links
+For quick access to the items we love, look at our Bengal Cat Store.

 Prepare Your Home